melmzv/arg_trr266/README.md

 ## The TRR 266 Template for Reproducible Empirical Accounting Research

-This project uses the TRR 266 Template for Reproducible Empirical Accounting Research.
-It has been adapted to analyze residual income and P/B ratios of U.S. public firms using Worldscope data.
+This project uses the TRR 266 Template for Reproducible Empirical Accounting Research (TREAT) and provides an infrastructure for open science oriented empirical projects.
+It has been adapted to analyze residual income based on grouped P/B ratios of U.S. public firms using external Worldscope data sets.

-This repository provides an infrastructure for open science oriented empirical projects, specifically adapted for the analysis of residual income and P/B ratios of U.S. public firms using provided data sets from Worldscope data.
 It showcases a reproducible workflow integrating Python scripts and data analysis.
+The analysis is performed using a Python script that processes input data files from Wolrdscope and generates output Excel files with the results as well as the documentation files.

-This code base, adapted from TRR 266 Template for Reproducible Empirical Accounting Research, should give you an overview on how the template is supposed to be used for my specific project and how to structure a reproducible empirical project.
+This code base, adapted from TREAT, should give you an overview on how the template is supposed to be used for my specific project and how to structure a reproducible empirical project.

 The default branch, `only_python`, is a stripped down version of the template that only contains Python workflow.
-Clone this branch only, as we are focused only on Python workflow.
+Only this branch was cloned from TREAT repo, as we are focused only on Python workflow.

 ### Project Overview - Adapting the Template to My Project